KIPAC Computing

 Getting an Account

-If you are a SLAC employee or affiliated researcher (i.e. with KIPAC) with a SLAC Unix account, you are eligible for an S3DF account.
-To enable your S3DF account, log into coact using your SLAC Unix credentials and follow the instructions to request membership in the KIPAC S3DF facility.
+If you are a SLAC employee or affiliated researcher (i.e. with KIPAC) with a SLAC computing account, you are eligible for an S3DF account.
+To enable your S3DF account, log into coact using your SLAC computing credentials and follow the instructions to request membership in the KIPAC S3DF facility.

 KIPAC Specific Resources

 There are 3 clusters (–partitions in Slurm terminology) at S3DF: Roma, Milano, and Ampere (GPU).
-KIPAC facility S3DF members have priority access (non-preemptable jobs) on 20 Roma nodes.
+KIPAC facility S3DF members have priority access (non-preemptable jobs) on 20 Roma nodes and 4 Milano large memory nodes.
 Each Roma node has 128 AMD EPYC 7702 cores and 512 GB RAM.
 KIPAC facility S3DF members can also run low-priority preemptable jobs on Milano and the GPU cluster Ampere.

 No compute tasks should be done on the login nodes since those are meant to operate only as bastion hosts, not for doing analysis or accessing data.
 Instead, use the “iana” pool of interactive nodes.
 A typical login session would be: